-- Sustainable development is our future: "Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs" (Brundtland Report, 1987). - At SAGESS, we fulfil a socially focused mission of stockpilling and managing the majority of France's strategic oil reserves.
-Our work is fully embedded in France's energy policy and the current challenges related to the energy transition and energy access. - In order to actively ensure the satisfaction of our commissioning organisation (the Comité professionnel des stocks stratégiques pétroliers, CPSSP), our shareholders, and our suppliers, we have chosen to integrate the economic, environmental, and social principles of corporate social responsibility into our strategic and operational goals.
-We apply these principles both internally and on external projects as required.
+- Sustainable development is our future: "Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs" (Brundtland Report, 1987). - At SAGESS, we fulfil a socially focused mission of stockpiling and managing the majority of France's strategic oil reserves.
+Our work is an integral part of France's energy policy, and we're helping France respond to the challenges related to the energy transition and energy access. - To actively ensure the satisfaction of our commissioning organisation (the Comité professionnel des stocks stratégiques pétroliers, CPSSP), our shareholders, and our suppliers, we have chosen to integrate the economic, environmental, and social principles of corporate social responsibility into our strategic and operational goals.
+We apply these principles both internally and to external projects, as required.